chrmorandi/yiipass/README.md

 ===============

 Collaborative passwords manager in web browser.
 Based on the [Yii2 PHP framework](http://www.yiiframework.com/).
-Ideal for intranet usage for teams and fast and handy access from the internet.
+Ideal for intranet usage for teams.
+Fast and handy access from the internet.
 It provides the following features:

 * Account credential management via web browser.
 * Assign account credentials to various users by Yii2 auth manager component.